hueblerw/CavemanWorld/README.md

 ![Full Storms](ReadmePics/Storms.jpg)
 >
 This is carried out for all storms spawned on a given day.
 These storms deliver rainfall to the tiles in a manner that is logically consistent with storms spreading over an area and also allows for regional and season variation in rainfall, with a certain amount of randomness as well.
+>
+If the temperature is lower than 32 degrees then the rain falls as snow which doesn't immediately enter the drainage system but sits on the surface.
+If the temperature is higher than 32 degrees, precipitation falls as rain and any surface snow begins to melt.

 ### Hill Percentage Calculation
 >